• Skip to primary navigation

 • Narrow attachment

-• Pocket and/or lack of muscle tone
+• Lack of tone

 Rear Udder: